Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Characterizations across physical and kinematic parameters

 Displayed in the panels of Fig. \ref{fig:parameter_sweep}(b) are the dimensionless growth/decay times $\tau'$.
-Across all $M$ and $A$, it is seen that $\tau'<0$ (blue tones) for sufficiently low $Re_f < Re_f^*$ and $\tau'>0$ (red tones) for higher $Re_f > Re_f^*$.
-Thus, the existence of the transition from the stationary state to locomotion is maintained for all conditions, and the transitional value $Re_f^*$ itself appears similarly preserved.
-To assess this quantitatively and systematically across the space, we extract $Re_f^*(M,A)$ via the change of sign in $\tau'$ and compile the results in the map of Fig. \ref{fig:parameter_sweep}(c).
-The panel is notably uniform in color, indicating that the value of the critical flapping Reynolds number is highly conserved near $Re_f^* = 25$.
+Across all $M$ and $A$, it is seen that $\tau'<0$ (blue tones) for sufficiently low $\Rey_f < \Rey_f^*$ and $\tau'>0$ (red tones) for higher $\Rey_f > \Rey_f^*$.
+Thus, the existence of the transition from the stationary state to locomotion is maintained for all conditions, and the transitional value $\Rey_f^*$ itself appears similarly preserved.
+To assess this quantitatively and systematically across the space, we extract $\Rey_f^*(M,A)$ via the change of sign in $\tau'$ and compile the results in the map of Fig. \ref{fig:parameter_sweep}(c).
+The panel is notably uniform in color, indicating that the value of the critical flapping Reynolds number is highly conserved near $\Rey_f^* = 25$.
+Additional investigations indicate that the value $\Rey_f=18$ marking the lower boundary of the hysteresis window is also conserved across $M$ and $A$.

 Further, comparisons within each panel of Fig. \ref{fig:parameter_sweep}(b) show that $|\tau'|$ generally decreases (lighter tones) with $A$, and comparisons across the panels show that $|\tau'|$ increases (darker tones) with $M$.
 This suggests a relationship of the form $\tau'(M,A) \sim M/A$, and indeed rescaling as $A\tau'/M$ proves to largely remove the variations, as shown by the map of Fig. \ref{fig:parameter_sweep}(d).
-Here, we fix $Re_f = 10^5$ as representative of $Re_f \gg Re_f^*$, and it is seen that $A\tau'^*/M$ falls within a narrow range of 1 to 3 as $M$ and $A$ are each varied over two orders of magnitude.
+Here, we fix $\Rey_f = 10^5$ as representative of $\Rey_f \gg \Rey_f^*$, and it is seen that $A\tau'^*/M$ falls within a narrow range of 1 to 3 as $M$ and $A$ are each varied over two orders of magnitude.

-In summary, these parametric sweeps reveal three quantities that are highly conserved: 1) the selected Strouhal number $St^* = 0.2$ holds for sufficiently high $Re_f>Re_f^*$ and across all $M$ and $A$; 2) the rescaled dynamical timescale $A\tau'^*/M = 2\pm1$ similarly holds; and 3) the critical Reynolds number $Re_f^*=25$ holds for all $M$ and $A$.
+In summary, these parametric sweeps reveal three quantities that are highly conserved: 1) the selected Strouhal number $St^* = 0.2$ holds for sufficiently high $\Rey_f>\Rey_f^*$ and across all $M$ and $A$; 2) the rescaled dynamical timescale $A\tau'^*/M = 2\pm1$ similarly holds; and 3) the critical Reynolds number $\Rey_f^*=25$ holds for all $M$ and $A$.
+The significance of these results is that they support the view that some key dynamical features are common to flapping-based propulsion across wide ranges of physical conditions, parameter values, and scales.
+Such universality has been recognized previously with respect to the Strouhal number and to some degree the critical Reynolds number, and future studies may now investigate the newly identified timescale.